 This article explains how you can snoop packets going through applications running on your Pivotal Cloud Foundry deployment.
 It explains how you find out the Linux network interface that is connected to an application of your interest so that you can execute the tcpdump command to snoop packets.
-Besides tcpdump, you can also execute whatever you can do with standard Linux commands that operate on the network interface, such as ip, netstat, etc. This should be useful when you want to debug or troubleshoot applications at the network traffic level.
+Besides tcpdump, you can also execute whatever you can do with the standard Linux commands that operate on the network interface, such as ip, netstat, etc. This should be used when you want to debug or troubleshoot applications at the network traffic level.

 Note that this requires administrative access to your PCF deployment.

 - Follow the procedure in the article How to login an app's container as root? up to step 2 to identify the process running on the Diego Cell for the application you are interested in.
 For versions 1.9 and above, follow the article How to get into an App Container Manually with Garden-RunC Backend.

 - Copy the string after